-The words 'Contaminated Land' now have a specific legal definition.
-Under Section 78A (2) of Part 2A Environmental Protection Act 1990 (EPA) 'Contaminated Land' is defined as;
+The words 'Contaminated Land' have a specific legal definition.
+Under Section 78A (2) of Part 2A Environmental Protection Act 1990 (EPA) 'Contaminated Land' is defined as:

 "Land which appears to the Local Authority to be in such a condition, by reason of substances in, on, or under the land, that significant harm is being caused, or there is a significant possibility of such harm being caused; or significant pollution of controlled waters is being caused, or there is a significant possibility of such pollution being caused."

 "Harm" means harm to the health of living organisms or other interference with the ecological systems of which they form part and, in the case of man, includes harm to his property.

 Why Worry about Contaminated Land?

 Contaminated land may present a health risk to potential users of the land and also impact upon water quality, ecological diversity etc. Exposure to contaminants is typically through inhalation of dust or gases, contact with soil, or through consumption of food grown on the land.
 Leachates (pollutants draining from the site in liquid form) can pollute groundwater and rivers or ponds.
 Some contaminants may be corrosive, and some can pose a risk of explosion or fire.